Getting started on your tax planning before the New Year begins can help you maximize tax relief and minimize tax payable next year.

 Singapore citizens and permanent residents can get tax relief up to $15,300, while foreign individuals can put in $35,700.

-Based on statistics from Ministry of Finance below, around 30% of Singaporeans’ SRS balances are idling as cash.
+Based on statistics from the Ministry of Finance below, around 30% of Singaporeans’ SRS balances are idling as cash.

 Nevertheless, if you haven’t contributed your SRS, you definitely want to act now.
 Click here to find out more about how to invest your SRS funds for retirement.